brooksdavis/mergify/README.md

 	expression.
 If it matches, mergify stops before committing the merged commit.

+	-s

+	Begin the merge, but end after the first commit.

  * abort

 	Abandon the current merge process.
 Previously merged changes are not reverted, but a revision is provided as a target for git reset.

+ * commit

+	Commit the resolved change and exit.

  * continue

 	Commit the resolved change and continue the merging process.

+ * show

+	Show the contents of the commit being merged.

  * status